laurajbarros/backend-challenge/README.md

 ## [Instructions](#instructions)

-* Fork this github template into a new repo
+* Copy or fork this github template into a new repo
 * Complete the coding [Challenge](#challenge)
-* Send a link to the github repo containing your solution to devchallenge@pepperhq.com
+* Invite devchallenge@pepperhq.com to the repository.

 ## [Challenge](#challenge)